 - Encourage your child to read every day.
 If you have been reading to your child, change roles and have your child read to you.

 - Encourage your child to keep a daily journal.
 It can be as short and simple as answering: “What’s the best thing that happened to me today?”
 Journaling is a great way for kids to build confidence with writing.

 - Set a good example and model the behaviors you want from your child.
 For example, turn off your electronic devices during dinner or family time, or whenever you’re trying to connect.
 Read a book or write a note or journal entry.

 - Make sure your child’s skills are on track.
 Don’t wait for parent-teacher conferences or report cards to discover your child has some skill gaps.
 It’s much easier to stay on pace with class, rather than chasing after the class to catch up.
-Request an assessment from your school, or get Sylvan’s insightful Academic Checkup.
+Request an assessment from your school, or get Sylvan’s Insight™ Assessment.
 You’ll learn exactly how your child’s skills compare to national norms and where to focus your energy.

 - Explore supplemental resources to strengthen skills.
 Your options range from online skill-building games, to tutoring.
 Sylvan offers a variety of math, reading and writing programs to help children dramatically improve their skills and confidence.
 We love helping kids go from, “I hate writing,” to, “Maybe I’ll be a writer some day!”
-Reach out to your local Sylvan center here.
+Find your local Sylvan here and give them a call.